Is the Amex Green Card worth the annual fee with its new monthly statement credit?

 On the outside, the card has been redesigned.
-On the inside, the Amex Green Card has some unique new benefits for air travelers.
+On the inside, the American Express® Green Card has some unique benefits for air travelers.
 You’ll get statement credits both for CLEAR and for LoungeBuddy so you can speed through security lines and have a quiet place to relax before your flight with free food and drinks.
+The card even comes with a new credit valid between May and December, 2020.
+We’ll tell you all about it!

 Looking for more value?
-For a limited time through Jan.
-15, 2020, you can earn up to $100 in statement credits toward any eligible purchase from Away a great perk if you’re looking to replace or upgrade your luggage.
 You can also earn 30,000 Membership Rewards points after you spend $2,000 on purchases in your first three months.

 Is the Amex Green worth the annual fee?
 Yes, thanks to the value of its perks